Dirty Cleaning Confessions of a Neat Freak

 “This neat freak hates cleaning!”

 Say what?
 Yes, I hate cleaning.
 I always chuckle when people tell me how tidy my house looks.
 If they only knew the dirt that lies beneath.
 Cleaning for me is a chore.
 I love to organize.
-I love to play Tetris with packing things away.
+I love to pretend I'm playing Tetris when I'm packing things away.
 I love having a orderly fridge and neatly hung clothes…. but I HATE cleaning.

 So I thought I would share my dirty little cleaning secrets.
 How I cut corners to make my house look super spic ‘n span without having to invest all the time into maintaining it.
 Why share my dirty laundry (pun intended)?
 Because I want you to know you don’t have to spend hours a week scrubbing and dusting and wiping either.